 Auto-Merge Rule Engines for CouchDB Replication Conflict Resolution & Sync Automation

 Edge/IoT deployments and mobile backends routinely operate across partitioned, high-latency networks where concurrent document mutations are inevitable.
 CouchDB’s replication protocol intentionally avoids automatic field-level merging to preserve data integrity.
 Instead, it deterministically designates a winning revision (highest generation number, then the lexicographically highest revision hash as a tiebreaker) purely for the default read, while retaining every divergent leaf in the revision tree.
 Those losing leaves are surfaced as a computed _conflicts array when a document is read with ?conflicts=true.
 Production systems cannot rely on manual intervention at scale; they require an external auto-merge rule engine to intercept these conflicts, apply deterministic resolution logic, and push reconciled documents back into the replication stream.
-This guide details the exact _replicator configuration, a production-grade Python conflict resolver, and deployment patterns for continuous sync automation within the broader Conflict Detection & Automated Resolution Strategies framework.
+This guide details the exact _replicator configuration, a production-grade Python conflict resolver, deployment topology, and troubleshooting patterns for continuous sync automation, extending the routing and detection layer defined across the parent Conflict Detection & Automated Resolution Strategies framework.

 {